gomorpheus/morpheus-docs/infrastructure/networks/domains.rst

    Join Domain Controller
     Enable to have Windows instances join a Domain Controller Username
-    Admin user for Domain Controller
+    Admin user for Domain Controller (in domain/username format) Password
-   Password
     Password for DC Username
    DC Server